rohitharumugams/Tic-Tac-Toe-vs-AI/README.md

 2. Click on the grid to make your move.
 3. Press 'R' to restart the game.

-## Project Structure

-tic-tac-toe/
-│
-├── main.py # Contains the main game loop and event handling ├── board.py # Contains the board-related functions and logic ├── ai.py # Contains the AI-related functions (minimax algorithm and best move) ├── constants.py # Contains the constant values like colors and sizes ├── README.md # Project overview and instructions

 ## Acknowledgements

 This project was inspired by the [NeuralNine](https://www.youtube.com/watch?v=LbTu0rwikwg) channel on YouTube.